TristHas/GOZ/README.md

  - experiments presented in the paper
  - experimenting with different training/test splits than the one proposed in the paper

-WARNING: Some of the experiments require you to download the full Imagenet dataset and to extract Resnet features from the full dataset.
+WARNING: Some of the experiments in this folder require you to download the full Imagenet dataset and to extract Resnet features from the full dataset.
 Downloading the 13M images of the Imagenet dataset can be time-consuming, even with parallel downloads, and need large storage capacity.

 For researchers interested in experimenting on different test splits with limited resurces, we propose a trick we have been using: